yyhh-org/site/content/how-to-enable-saml-sso-with-self-hosted-gotrue-and-git-gateway.md

 > {"code":400,"msg":"Unsupported provider: No valid SSO service found in IDP metadata"}

 Turns out that gotrue only supports HTTP-Redirect binding and does not support POST binding as of this writing.
-I find gotrue's design choice strange, as POST has much less uncertainty to deal with in a complexing environment where a bunch of Web proxying and redirecting are going on.
+I find gotrue's design choice strange, as POST has much less uncertainty to deal with in a complex environment where a bunch of Web proxying and redirecting are going on.
 Most SAML SPs I dealt with use POST.
 Anyway, it is what it is.

 Correspondingly, set `Assertion Consumer Service Redirect Binding URL` instead of the POST one.
 The value should be `https://example.com/.netlify/identity/saml/acs`.